UsefulEngines/AwsContainerLab/README.md

 aws cloudformation list-stacks --stack-status-filter CREATE_COMPLETE
 ```

-## Create an ECS Cluster with a Fargate Task using CloudFormation
 TODO :
 1. Illustrate via the cloudformation console that the VPC is created.
 Review the output and resource lists.

+### Create ECS Task Definitions

+TODO :
-2. Create/Edit the TaskDefinition for our service
+1. Create/Edit the TaskDefinition for our service
-3. Create the Service and experiment with scaling, etc.
+2. Create the Service and experiment with scaling, etc.

 [YET TO BE COMPLETED...]